tianocore/edk2-pytool-extensions/docs/features/feature_invocables.md

 #### GetSettingsClass

 This must provide a Python class that edk2_invocable can expect to find instantiated by your settings script.

+This class is provided to your SettingsManager by the way of the attribute SettingsClass.
+This is specific to EDK2 Invocables

 ##### multi inheritance